 Ever make a recipe and surprise yourself with just how good it comes out?
-That’s what happened with these Glazed Protein Donuts.
-“Wow!”
+That's what happened with these high protein baked donuts.
+"Wow!"
 I kept saying.
 You must try these!
+They are made with protein cake mix, and no yeast.

 I made them with Proteinfull Baking's Classic Yellow Cake Mix, which has 15g protein per serving.
 I added a dash of nutmeg (not optional!) and glazed them with a mix of coconut oil and confectioners erythritol.
 The icing drizzle on top is confectioners erythritol with water.
 So easy!